Moore's Law and the Falling Cost of Software

 Back in the 1970’s, my late grandpa sold computer hardware for IBM.

-He used to tell my sisters and I stories about how he sold computer hardware for millions—back when a 1 GB hard drive deal was enough memory to support all of Ohio State University’s IT infrastructure.
+He used to tell my sisters and I stories about closing multi-million dollar deals—back when a 1 GB hard drive deal was enough memory to support all of Ohio State University’s IT infrastructure.

 Moore’s Law